Lecture Notes on Multi-loop Integral Reduction and Applied Algebraic Geometry: IBPs from syzygies and unitarity

-By this method \cite{Larsen:2015ped}, a Mathematica code with communication with \Singular, analytically reduces all double box integrals with numerator rank $\leq 4$, to the $8$ master integrals in about $39$ seconds for the massless double box on a laptop.
-Similarly, it takes about $162$ seconds for the analytic IBP reduction of the one-massive double box.
-We expect that combined with sparse linear algebra and finite-field fitting techniques, it can solve some very difficult two-loop/three-loop IBP problems in the near future.
+By this method \cite{Larsen:2015ped}, a Mathematica code with the communication with \Singular, analytically reduces all double box integrals with numerator rank $\leq 4$, to the $8$ master integrals in about $39$ seconds for massless double box on a laptop.
+Similarly, it takes about $162$ seconds for the analytic IBP reduction of one-massive double box.

+In \cite{Boehm:2018fpv}, we tested our module intersection IBP method in Baikov representation, with the help of the primitive implement of sparse linear algebra and rational function reconstruction.
+We successfully reduce the $2$-loop $5$-point nonplanar hexa-box integrals with numerators up to degree $4$.

+We expect that combined with sparse linear algebra and finite-field fitting \cite{vonManteuffel:2014ixa,vonManteuffel:2016xki ,Peraro:2016wsq} techniques, it can solve some very difficult two-loop/three-loop IBP problems in the near future.